neerojstha/cafe-booking/README.md

 ## Debug

 Debugging is an essential part of working with cafe soul.
-While we strive to create a smooth user experience, issues may arise from time to time.
-This section provides guidance on how to effectively debug and troubleshoot problems that you might encounter.
+While we strive to create a smooth user experience, issues may arise from time to time. following steps were taken to resolve the issues:

-If you run into unexpected behavior, error messages, or any other issues, here are a few steps you can take to diagnose and resolve problems:

 - Check Documentation: